leventbass/k_nearest_neighbors/README.md

-# k_nearest_neighbors
-Implementing k-nearest neighbors algorithm from scratch with NumPy
+# K-Nearest Neighbors Classification from Scratch with NumPy

+This repository contains implementation for k-nearest neighbor classification algorithm using python, only with numpy package.

+Moreover, class implementation for k-nearest neighbor algorithm, which helps the user to use the implementation as a module, is added.